 However, during propagation the corals are more susceptible to infection and other ailments while they are recovering, so it is very important to have a healthy tank before, during, and after you make the cutting.

-1 Toothpick (I find the round ones are easier to
+1 Toothpick (I find the round ones are easier to work with)

 1 Razor blade or very sharp scissors